yonas-fsaha/build-clock-with-js/Readme.md

 ## you Create a custom `README.md`

 The template provides a guide for what to add.
-A custom `README` will help you explain your project and reflect on your learnings.Please feel free to edit our
+A custom `README` will help you explain your project and reflect on your learnings.